bartekmo/Fortigate_CNF_Training/docs/lab1.md

 - Install / verify cross account setup
 - Deploy fortigatecnf and endpoints
 - Test connectivity
-- Update the TF script (variables.tf) with GWLBe and re-run TF
+- Update the "variables.tf" with GWLBe name (not ID value) and re-apply Terraform.
 - Test connectivity

 ## Things to try